FOREX-Cooler mood on China helps dollar gain

 taken by China to ease this week's market turmoil helped steady

-The yuan, down by up to 3 percent in offshore trading this
+The yuan, down by as much as 3 percent in offshore trading

 intervention by China through state-owned banks and temporary